 That’s about what it looks like.

-And if you want to be truly free of any burdens you carry, a commitment to self love and freedom is the path.
+If you want to be truly free of any burdens you carry, a commitment to self-love and freedom is the path.

 Because we enter the world, we come into the physical body alone, and we leave this world alone.